containers/containertoolbx.org/doc.md

 hosts:  files mdns4_minimal [NOTFOUND=return] resolve [!UNAVAIL=return] myhostname dns
 ```

+#### Kerberos

+Images SHOULD use the `/etc/krb5.conf.d` directory to configure Kerberos, and the directory SHOULD be present.
+If the directory is present then it MUST be possible for the containers’ `root` user to create a regular file inside it.

+Otherwise, the Kerberos credential cache from the host operating system won't be available inside containers created from those images.
+File an [issue](https://github.com/containers/toolbox/issues/new) if support for a different path is needed.

 #### Label

 Images SHOULD have the `com.github.containers.toolbox="true"` label, if they fulfill these requirements.